etherOnGitHub/http-ano/README.md

 Refer to `pianoKeyPress.js` for the exact mappings of keys to notes and audio samples.

+## Visualiser

+The visualiser works by analysing the data behind the audio being played and storing them in "bins" the amount of "bins" can be scaled up or down, we chose to keep the amount of "bins" low so that the website is lightweight and accessible.
+Analysing the Fast Fourier Transform - it is a data manipulation concept where audio on a computer is represented over time in a relatively accurate and resource effective manor while the frequencies that make up the audio are spread into these "bins".
+Each "bin" represents a specific frequency range which is why the visualiser has several bars making it up.
+Essentially you are seeing the aggregate data of a specific frequency range of each note behind it while playing!

 ## Accessibility

 This project is designed with accessibility in mind, featuring: